metio/terraform-provider-k8s/docs/data-sources/k8up_io_schedule_v1_manifest.md

 Optional:

-- `active_deadline_seconds` (Number) ActiveDeadlineSeconds specifies the duration in seconds relative to the startTime that the job may be continuously active before the system tries to terminate it.Value must be positive integer if given.
+- `active_deadline_seconds` (Number) ActiveDeadlineSeconds specifies the duration in seconds relative to the startTime that the job may be continuously active before the system tries to terminate it.
+Value must be positive integer if given.
 - `backend` (Attributes) Backend contains the restic repo where the job should backup to. (see [below for nested schema](#nestedatt--spec--prune--backend))
 - `concurrent_runs_allowed` (Boolean)
-- `failed_jobs_history_limit` (Number) FailedJobsHistoryLimit amount of failed jobs to keep for later analysis.KeepJobs is used property is not specified.
+- `failed_jobs_history_limit` (Number) FailedJobsHistoryLimit amount of failed jobs to keep for later analysis.
+KeepJobs is used property is not specified.
-- `keep_jobs` (Number) KeepJobs amount of jobs to keep for later analysis.Deprecated: Use FailedJobsHistoryLimit and SuccessfulJobsHistoryLimit respectively.
+- `keep_jobs` (Number) KeepJobs amount of jobs to keep for later analysis.
+Deprecated: Use FailedJobsHistoryLimit and SuccessfulJobsHistoryLimit respectively.
-- `pod_config_ref` (Attributes) PodConfigRef describes the pod spec with wich this action shall be executed.It takes precedence over the Resources or PodSecurityContext field.It does not allow changing the image or the command of the resulting pod.This is for advanced use-cases only.
+- `pod_config_ref` (Attributes) PodConfigRef describes the pod spec with wich this action shall be executed.
+It takes precedence over the Resources or PodSecurityContext field.
+It does not allow changing the image or the command of the resulting pod.
+This is for advanced use-cases only.
 Please only set this if you know what you're doing. (see [below for nested schema](#nestedatt--spec--prune--pod_config_ref))
 - `pod_security_context` (Attributes) PodSecurityContext describes the security context with which this action shall be executed. (see [below for nested schema](#nestedatt--spec--prune--pod_security_context))
 - `resources` (Attributes) Resources describes the compute resource requirements (cpu, memory, etc.) (see [below for nested schema](#nestedatt--spec--prune--resources))
 - `retention` (Attributes) Retention sets how many backups should be kept after a forget and prune (see [below for nested schema](#nestedatt--spec--prune--retention))
 - `schedule` (String) ScheduleDefinition is the actual cron-type expression that defines the interval of the actions.
-- `successful_jobs_history_limit` (Number) SuccessfulJobsHistoryLimit amount of successful jobs to keep for later analysis.KeepJobs is used property is not specified.
+- `successful_jobs_history_limit` (Number) SuccessfulJobsHistoryLimit amount of successful jobs to keep for later analysis.
+KeepJobs is used property is not specified.
 - `volumes` (Attributes List) Volumes List of volumes that can be mounted by containers belonging to the pod. (see [below for nested schema](#nestedatt--spec--prune--volumes))

 <a id="nestedatt--spec--prune--backend"></a>